AdityaSrivatsa/AdityaSrivatsa/README.md

 - 👋 Hi, I’m @AdityaSrivatsa
-- 👀 I’m interested in Physics.
-Quantum Mechanics interests me the most but I also like astrophyics and cosmology
+- 👀 I’m interested in neutrino physics, but open to working in other areas of particle/astroparticle physics.
-- 🌱 I’m currently in 2nd year BSc at St. Joseph's College Bangalore triple majoring in Physics, Maths and computer science
+- 🌱 I’m currently in 2nd year IPhD at Indian Institute of Science in the physical sciences division heading towards joining PhD in CHEP(Centre for High Energy Physcis) department.
-- 💞️ I’m looking to collaborate on papers/research in physics
+- 💞️ I’m looking to collaborate on papers/research in particle phsyics
-- 📫 How to reach me email id: asvatsa01@gmail.com
+- 📫 How to reach me email id: adityasrivat@iisc.ac.in

 <!---
 AdityaSrivatsa/AdityaSrivatsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.